DignitySAMP/vilt-images/README.md

 ## todo

-  - make components for  checkboxes
   - add Inertia <head> seo, meta and titles in each page (app_name | page_title)
   - add favicon (take applogo icon, change to indigo-500, convert to favicon)
   - add toasts using toastify
   - move auth login/register/profile into it's own Auth/ folder with proper folder and pages